chrislovescoding/C---Verlet-Collisions/README.md

 ## Introduction

-Although this is my first repo, I have been coding for a long time now.
+Although this is my first repository, I have been coding for a long time now.
 I have countless projects and will upload these projects onto my account.

 I was inspired by [Pezzza's work youtube channel](https://www.youtube.com/@PezzzasWork)